LevidaLoca/BlueDot-Impact-Alignment-Project-Levid0-Fixatedd/README.md

 1. Create a .env file. and export HUGGINGFACE_TOKEN="TOKEN" as a huggingface read token,

 On windows:
-1. Write huggingface-cli login in powershell, paste your huggingface token, and hit Y to confirm.
+1. Write huggingface-cli login in powershell, paste your huggingface token, and respond as appropriate.

 Then:
 2. create a virtual enviromment and run pip install -r requirements.txt in this virtual environment